 Trump has leveraged a troop cut to pressure Korea to pay a dramatic hike in its contributions to the total defense costs.

-“The days of Washington trying to press Seoul for money over shared alliance costs are over as of January 20th.
+“The days of Washington trying to press Seoul for money over shared alliance costs are over.
 I would expect the Biden team to ask for a small increase but also want to sign a multi-year deal,” said Harry J. Kazianis, senior director of Korean Studies at the Washington-based Center for the National Interest.

 By Choi Si-young (firstname.lastname@example.org